nidhigaday/Thrive_take_home_assignment/README.md

 > **_This project requires mock data and a server to support the app.
 Please follow the instructions below:_**

 1. `npm run generate`: Generates the mock data
-2. `npm run server`: initiates the server at http://localhost:5000
+2. `npm run server`: Initiates the server at http://localhost:5000
 3. `npm run start`: Runs the app in development mode. [http://localhost:3000](http://localhost:3000)

 # System Design